 Location: Cordoba and Granada, 9-day meeting, 3-12 January 2019

-The goal of this second workshop is to study the architectural fabric of two major Andalusi cities, Cordoba and Granada, and to engage with major arts foundations and centers whose mission, like ours, is to encourage collaborative work among scholars of the medieval period.
-We will explore the culturally complex history of Muslim-Christian relations in Spain and the Mediterranean, and the relationship between nationalism and memory—how a nation like modern Spain frames its Islamic past—and the importance of architectural monuments in the making of cultural identity.
+The goal of this second workshop was to study the architectural fabric of two major Andalusi cities, Cordoba and Granada, and to engage with major arts foundations and centers whose mission, like ours, is to encourage collaborative work among scholars of the medieval period.
+We explored the culturally complex history of Muslim-Christian relations in Spain and the Mediterranean, and the relationship between nationalism and memory—how a nation like modern Spain frames its Islamic past—and the importance of architectural monuments in the making of cultural identity.

 Concepts: the city as palimpsest, spolia, reading space by walking in it, conversions and changed meanings, and the innovative ways that medieval architectural fabric can be revealed by modern archaeologists and curators.

 Program: In Cordoba we returned to the topic of medieval cities as they are known, mapped, and preserved today.